Said-taoussi/FinAi/README.md

 FinAi remembers user history; it creates a profile of the user where it puts the information gathered during the different chat sessions.
 ### File Generation:
 Generate Excel files on-demand, facilitating collaboration and data sharing.

-## Credits
-We gratefully acknowledge the contributions of StocksMA, whose package facilitates access to financial and economic data for Moroccan stocks. link of the github [this link](https://github.com/s0v1x/StocksMA)